-To take this a step further, mix the chopped cucumber chunks with half a tablespoon of salt and leave it aside for 15 minutes before rinsing to remove excess water.
+To take this a step further, mix the chopped cucumber chunks with half a tablespoon of salt and leave it aside for 15 minutes before rinsing.
 However, if you would like to keep the water content, then just mix the dish once again before serving.
-You will notice some water being drawn out of the cucumbers.
+You will notice some water being drawn out of the cucumber.
 It is fully acceptable to keep the seeds and have more water content in the cucumber raita as they contain most of the nutrients.
 So, it is entirely up to you.

 I am personally a big fan of coriander (also known as cilantro) but there is a big group out there that detests it.
 It might be a strong word but sadly, it is true.
 According to Prof Russel Keast, it is all in your genetics which decides if you love or not.
 Sprinkling chopped fresh coriander on cucumber raita adds a hint of refreshing lemony taste, at least to the coriander lovers!
 If you do not enjoy it, substitute with some mint leaves instead.